YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/03_frame_mojits.rst

 We do not recommend that you hard-code the static URL to your assets.
 A better way would be to use your controller to add the assets to your page.
-You can probably guess that we’re going to rely on a ``ActionContextqq addons to help us to this, and you’re correct.
+You can probably guess that we’re going to rely on a ``ActionContext`` addons to help us to this, and you’re correct.

 The ``Assets`` addon has methods for adding JavaScript, CSS, and meta data